AnhTruong13/AnhTT200_TestFW/manual-steps_AllTests.md

    - Test Cases
    - API Testing
    - Video Tutorials
+4. **Framework Enhancement**: Tests now use specific selectors (`.navbar-nav a[href="..."]`) to avoid strict mode violations when multiple identical links exist.
-4. Take a screenshot of the navigation menu.
+5. Take a screenshot of the navigation menu.
+6. **Evidence Collection**: Screenshots are automatically attached to Allure reports with detailed metadata.

 ### Test 3: Verify main content sections are visible
 1. Open browser and navigate to https://www.automationexercise.com/